w4software/w4-bpmnplus-module-watchdir/README.md

 Download
 --------

-The package should be available soon from the W4 store.
+The package can be downloaded from [release page](https://github.com/w4software/w4-bpmnplus-module-watchdir/releases)

 Installation